awlondon/primarydesignco-blog/_posts/2026-02-14-when-two-ai-agents-disagree.md

 But it is no longer uncontested.

-The principal shift in this experiment was not from concrete to timber.

-It was from single-agent generation to engineered negotiation.
+The most significant shift in this experiment was not material — concrete to timber — but procedural: single-agent generation to engineered negotiation.

 Project LanternHill may or may not be built.

 The replicable asset is the asymmetric pipeline that produced it.

-And that pipeline can be automated.
+The next implementation phase inside OpenClaw is the addition of automated arbitration scoring across cost, code, and carbon—so that disagreement becomes executable infrastructure rather than narrative exercise.

 ---

 ## Contextual Recommendation

-If the geometry is secondary, the real frontier lies in systems.
+If geometry is secondary, systems are primary.

 Primary Design Co. is developing structured, multi-agent design engines that convert intent into executable artifacts through constrained negotiation loops.

 This post documents one prototype.

-The next step is not another rendering.

-It is institutionalizing the asymmetry.
+The next release will formalize the arbitration layer.

 ---